TLGINO/web3_blog/public/markdown_files/1_Ethereum.md

 - **66% attack**: Rewrite history.

+## Ethereum and EVM, some technical notes:

+Ethereum is often referred to as a "world computer" due to its unique architecture.
+A global network of validators collaboratively maintains the Ethereum blockchain, running the Ethereum Virtual Machine (EVM).

+The EVM works similarly to your operating system, except that it is quite restricted in what it can do (from a computational point of view) - also it is not meant to be an OS :)

+That said, the EVM is said to be (quasi) [Turing Complete](https://en.wikipedia.org/wiki/Turing_machine) - meaning it is capable of executing any computer algorithm.
+It is 'quasi' Turing Complete because a Turing Machine can also loop infinitely, this is not feasible in Ethereum as execution steps are restricted by the use of gas - more on this later.

+The EVM is also single-threaded, meaning it is not capable of executing more than one program or transaction at once.
+This ensures that if a program isn't run to termination or an error is encountered, the whole set of instructions can be rolled back, returning the blockchain to it's state pre-execution.

-## ETH vs Ethereum
+## ETH vs Ethereum:

-A common misconception is that ETH = Ethereum, in the same way that Bitcoin = bitcoin.
+A common misconception is that ETH = Ethereum.

 In fact, Ethereum refers to the blockchain itself, whereas ETH or ether refers to the crypto currency.

-## ETH
+## ETH:

-ETH is fungible, meaning all ETH's are created equal and there is no 'ID' associated with any 1 specific ETH.
+ETH is fungible, meaning all ETH's are created equal and there is no 'ID' or serial number associated with any 1 specific ETH.

 ETH is similar to the dollar or euro in the sense that it can be further divided.